Repeated measures analysis

 Getting the times

-Not quite right: for the times, we want just the numbers, not the letters lh every time.
-Want new variable containing just number in time: parse_number.
+Not quite right: want new variable containing just number in time: parse_number.
+(Top 5 rows shown.)

 dogs %>%